yhoogstrate/fuma/README.md

 ### Example 02: one sample, one tool, different reference genomes ###

-If we want to compare the differences between analysis on different genome builds, we can simply add an experiment twice but change the reference.
+If we want to compare the differences between analyses on different genome builds, we can simply add an experiment twice but change the reference.
-Imagine we have ran a sample with TopHat-Fusion on reference genomes hg18 and hg19, we can run FuMa as follows:
+Imagine we have run a sample with TopHat-Fusion on reference genomes hg18 and hg19, we can run FuMa as follows:

 	fuma \
 	    -a  "hg18:genes_hg18.bed" \